luciocolombo/ecs-flask/README.md

 ## Cost-Optimization Decisions

 • Desired tasks initially set to zero
-• No ALB
+• No ALB in manual implementation (In Terraform plan it is present, but it won't be deployed until needed)
 • ECR lifecycle keeps the latest image only
 • Public subnet + IGW (no NAT Gateway)
-• Security Group restricted to my IP
+• Security Group restricted to my IP (only in manual deploy version)

 ---